 A few studies suggest that chemicals from antiperspirants and deodorants, such as aluminum, are absorbed into the skin in the underarm during shaving.

-The authors of these studies express concern that the absorbed chemicals may cause mutations that lead to breast cancer.
+The authors of some of these studies express concern that the chemicals in deodorant may be absorbed through the skin and cause mutations that lead to breast cancer.

 Keep reading to learn more about what studies suggest regarding possible links between breast cancer and chemicals in deodorants and antiperspirants.

-Aluminum compounds are the active ingredient in antiperspirants.
-They form a temporary plug in the sweat duct, preventing sweat from flowing to the surface of the skin.
-According to the ACS, some scientists theorize that the compounds may cause changes in breast cells that can increase cancer risk.
+Aluminum compounds are the active ingredient in many antiperspirants.
+They work by forming a temporary plug in the sweat duct, preventing sweat from flowing to the surface of the skin.

 Parabens are preservatives used by manufacturers in food and personal care products, including some deodorants and antiperspirants.
-The skin can absorb these preservatives.
+When someone applies products with parabens to their skin, a

 - While the study showed parabens were present, it did not show they caused the tumor development.

 - Although parabens have weak estrogenic activity, the estrogen produced in the body is hundreds to thousands of times stronger.